top of page

 Like most things in life, people’s belief in God falls along a continuum—from ardent atheists to fervent believers.

-Now, putting on a Seder is not an easy undertaking.
-There are so many specific symbolic foods to prepare and the table is no easy task to set up, with multiple plates, bowls, glassware, presentation plates, silverware, candles, etc. It’s a dishwasher’s nightmare!
-And it’s not like all the food is everyone’s favorite, with gefilte fish, unleavened bread called matzah, parsley, and more.
+Now, preparing for a Seder is not an easy undertaking.
+There are so many specific symbolic recipes with hard-to-find ingredients, and the dining table is no easy task to set up, with multiple plates, bowls, glassware, presentation plates, silverware, candles, etc. It is a dishwasher’s nightmare!
+And it’s not like the food is everyone’s favorite, with gefilte fish, unleavened bread called Matzah, parsley, and more.

 Yet, it is interesting that this is one of the most followed traditions in Judaism, by people at every point along the religious spectrum.
-Even Jews who are not remotely religious, or don’t even believe in God, for unknown reasons, often seek out and show up for a Seder service every year.
-Why is this so well attended by a large number of people that could not care less?
-Wouldn’t it be much easier for them to just have some of their family and friends over for take-out pizza and just mention in passing, “You know… we were once slaves in Egypt… now can you pass me another slice of pepperoni?”
+Even Jews who are not remotely religious, or don’t even believe in God, for unknown reasons often seek out a Seder meal every year.
+Why is this so well attended by a considerable percentage of people who could not care less?
+Wouldn’t it be much easier for them to just have some of their family and friends over for take-out pizza and casually mention in passing, “You know… we were once slaves in Egypt… now can you pass me another slice of pepperoni?”

 The same could be said about people and traditions of other religions.
-Why do a number of cultural Christians, who do not really believe in God, and merely use the name “Christian,” baptize their children, take communion, get married or have a funeral in a church, etc.?
+Why do a number of cultural Christians, who do not really believe in God and merely use the name “Christian,” choose to baptize their children, take communion, and get married or have a funeral in a church?

 It reminds me of a joke: There was this very assimilated, secular Jewish family.
-One day, the father picked his child up from school and asked, “What did you learn today?”
+One day, the father picked up his child from school and asked, “What did you learn today?”
 The child said, “We learned about the Holy Trinity.”
 The father was furious.
-He grabbed his child’s shoulder and said, “Now listen to me and listen very closely.
+He grabbed his child’s shoulder and sternly said, “Now listen to me and listen very closely.
 There is one God and one God only.
 Do you understand?
-Oh—and one more thing… we don't believe in Him?”
+Oh—and one more thing… we don't believe in Him.”
 (5)

 Beyond the humor, the enduring observance of religious traditions—even among highly secular people—raises an important question: Why do rituals that supposedly require belief still persist so strongly among those who claim not to believe?